Deep Learning for Time Series Anomaly Detection: A Survey: Time series Anomaly Detection Methods

 \subsubsection{Autoencoder (AE)}

-\\ The autoencoder (AE), referred to as autoassociative neural networks \citep{kramer1991nonlinear}, has been extensively studied in the form of a neural network with nonlinear dimensionality reduction capability in MTS anomaly detection \citep{sakurada2014anomaly}, \citep{zong2018deep}.
-Recent deep learning developments have emphasised on learning of low-dimensional representations (encoding) using AE \citep{hinton2006reducing}, \citep{bhatia2021mstream}.
-Autoencoders consist of two components (see Fig. \ref{fig:ae:ae}): an encoder that converts input into encoding and a decoder that reconstructs input from the encoding.
-It would be ideal if an autoencoder could perform accurate reconstruction and minimise reconstruction error.
-This approach can be summarised as follows:
+Autoencoders (AEs), also known as auto-associative neural networks \citep{kramer1991nonlinear}, are widely used in MTS anomaly detection for their nonlinear dimensionality reduction capabilities \citep{sakurada2014anomaly, zong2018deep}.
+Recent advancements in deep learning have focused on learning low-dimensional representations (encoding) using AEs \citep{hinton2006reducing, bhatia2021mstream}.

+AEs consist of an encoder and a decoder (see Fig. \ref{fig:ae:ae}).
+The encoder converts input into a low-dimensional representation, and the decoder reconstructs the input from this representation.
+The goal is to achieve accurate reconstruction and minimise reconstruction error.
+This process is summarised as follows:

-where $X_{t-w}$ is a sliding window as shown in Fig. \ref{fig:ae:ae} and $x_t \in R^d$. $E$ is the encoder network with $\phi$ parameters, so $Z$ is the representation in the bottleneck of the AE, which is called latent space.
-After that, this encoding window is fed into the decoder network, named $D$, with $\theta$ parameters and gives $\hat{X}_{t-w}$ as a reconstruction of $X$.
-In the training phase, encoder and decoder parameters are updated according to the following:
+where $X_{t-w:t}$ is a sliding window of input data, $x_t \in \mathbb{R}^d$, $Enc$ is the encoder with parameters $\phi$, and $Dec$ is the decoder with parameters $\theta$. $Z$ represents the latent space (encoded representation).
+The encoder and decoder parameters are optimised during training to minimise reconstruction error:

-To capture more information and make better representations of the dominant information, various techniques are offered like Sparse Autoencoder (SAE) \citep{ng2011sparse}, Denoising Autoencoder (DAE) \citep{vincent2008extracting}, and Convolutional Autoencoder (CAE) \citep{noh2015learning}.
-The anomaly score of a window in an AE-based model can be defined according to reconstruction error with the following basic function:
+To improve representation, techniques such as Sparse Autoencoder (SAE) \citep{ng2011sparse}, Denoising Autoencoder (DAE) \citep{vincent2008extracting}, and Convolutional Autoencoder (CAE) \citep{noh2015learning} are used.
+The anomaly score of a window in an AE-based model is defined based on the reconstruction error: